mideind/FlutterSnowboy/README.md

 This repository contains the source code to the Flutter Snowboy package.
-[Snowboy](https://github.com/seasalt-ai/snowboy) is a cross-platform DNN-based hotword detection toolkit.
+[Snowboy](https://github.com/seasalt-ai/snowboy) is a cross-platform DNN-based hotword detection toolkit implemented in C++.
+This package makes it easy to use Snowboy in your Flutter app.

-The plugin currently only supports the Android and iOS platforms.
+Currently only iOS and Android are supported.

 ## Models